HandsFree/beaconing-teacher-ui/README.md

 The user interface for the beaconing teachers' dashboard

 ## License
-Licensed under _.
+Licensed under GNU AGPLv3.
 See the `LICENSE.md` file for the full license.

 ## Config
 The ui configuration file is stored in cfg/config.toml.
 Below is an example of simple